ibm-watson-iot/blockchain-samples/applications/monitoring_ui/README.md

 npm install
 ```

->NOTE that Vagrant on Windows may require you to add a flag to avoid the EPROTO error.
-The new command line would be:
->
-> `npm install --no-bin-links`

 ## Running
 You can run the monitoring UI directly from the file system or by running the webpack-dev-server.